pcjeffmac/pipelineWorkshop/README.md

 <img src="images/ec2-image.png" width="300"/>

-# Connect and Prepare to bastion host
+# Connect and Prepare the bastion host

 ## 1. SSH to the bastion host